Trail hunting banned on Lake District National Park

 “We welcome this move to ban trail hunting at Lake District National Park and look forward to it being rigorously enforced by the authority.”

-The move follows the banning and suspension of trail hunting on over three million acres of land across England and Wales including bans instigated by the National Trust and Natural Resources Wales.
+The move follows the banning and suspension of trail hunting on 2.3 million acres of land across England and Wales including bans instigated by the National Trust and Natural Resources Wales.

 The League is calling on other major landowners such as the Ministry of Defence to follow suit.